Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Introduction

 The remainder of the paper is organized as follows.
 First, we review the related work in Section~\ref{related_work}.
-Then we simply formulate $\textit{Learngene}$ in Section~\ref{sec:formulation_learngene} and elaborate on the technical details used to implement $\textit{Learngene}$ in both CNN and Transformer cases in Section~\ref{Methodology}.
+Then we formulate $\textit{Learngene}$ in Section~\ref{sec:formulation_learngene} and elaborate on the technical details used to implement $\textit{Learngene}$ in both CNN and Transformer cases in Section~\ref{Methodology}.
 The experiments are carried out and the results are reported in Section~\ref{experiment}.
 Finally, Section~\ref{summary} summarizes the paper and discusses the future research directions.

-Our contributions are summarized as follows: 1) A novel machine learning paradigm named \textit{Learngene} is proposed and formulated; 2) The key technical issues in \textit{Learngene} are further enumerated; 3) For each key issue, the specialized solution is presented; 4) We validate our method, which yields both performance and data efficiency gains on CIFAR100~\cite{krizhevsky2009learning} and ImageNet100 \cite{wang2021learngene}; 5) We discuss the possible application scenario of \textit{Learngene} and future directions.
-Compared with the preliminary work~\cite{wang2021learngene}, this paper is not a simple extension but has the following significant improvements.
-1) We propose an algorithm to automatically condense \textbf{learngene} instead of the heuristic strategy used in~\cite{wang2021learngene}.
+Our contributions are summarized as follows: 1) A novel machine learning paradigm named \textit{Learngene} is proposed and formulated; 2) The key technical issues in \textit{Learngene} are further enumerated; 3) For each key issue, the specialized solution is presented; 4) Through comprehensive experimentation, we substantiate four pivotal advantages of \textit{Learngene} and provide two additional analysis; 5) We discuss the possible application scenarios of \textit{Learngene} and future directions.
+Compared with our preliminary work~\cite{wang2021learngene}, this paper extends beyond it, offering the following significant improvements.
+1) We propose an algorithm to automatically extract the learngene instead of the heuristic strategy used in~\cite{wang2021learngene}.
 2) Besides the VGG structure used in~\cite{wang2021learngene}, \textit{Learngene} is extended to two more popular architectures which are ResNet~\cite{he2016deep} and ViT~\cite{dosovitskiy2021an}.
 3) More experiments are conducted and discussed in greater detail.